Annotations in AutoCAD Architecture

 It is important to note that, by default, a preview of the hatch displays as you move the cursor over enclosed areas.
 If you need to improve the response time in large drawings, you can turn off the hatch preview feature with the HPQUICKPREVIEW system variable.

 If you wish to hatch selected objects, begin by clicking the Home tab, Draw panel of the ribbon.
 On the Hatch drop-down, select Hatch.
-Now on the Boundaries panel, click Select.
+On the Boundaries panel, click Select.
 Select the objects that you want to hatch.
 Press Enter to apply the hatch and exit the command.

 Figure 4: Hatch creation